HBClab/accelerometerAnalyses/accelerometerProcessingManual.md

 8. Click **Subject Info** on the bottom right of the pop-up window.
 This information should be on your set up sheet.
 * Enter information under appropriate column
 * To keep information anonymous, use Lab ID as subject name.
-* Select **Wrist** under Limb, enter subject-appropriate side and select “Non-Dominant” under Dominance (the device should always be worn on the subject’s non-dominant hand)
-> **TIP** Double check the entered data!
+* Select **Wrist** under Limb, enter subject-appropriate side and select “Non-Dominant” under Dominance (the device should always be worn on the subject’s non-dominant hand). **Double check the entered data!**

 9. Click **Initialize Device** on the bottom right of the window
 * The status bar will say **finished initializing** when it is completed